Big City Problems

-I lived in cities full of ambitious city people.
-Most of my clients are ambitious city people who want to have vibrant careers and smokin’ hot love lives.
+Cities are full of ambitious city people who want to have vibrant careers and smokin’ hot love lives.

-“I’m busy” always means one of two things:
+When someone says, “I’m busy,” they always mean one of two things:

 #1: I’m actually, genuinely, really busy

 #2: You are not a priority for me